 So now you know why and when to snack, but how do you know what you should eat?
 The first key to snacking is food choices.
 Foods that are high in saturated fats and sugar pack on calories and slow your body down.
 So if you're looking for a little brain food, then steer clear of cookies and chocolate, and head toward fruits, vegetables and whole grains.
 The next rule is all about proportions.
 If you know you need to consume 1400 calories a day to maintain your ideal weight, then you have to plan out how many calories are allotted to each meal and make room for your snack.
 Then, choose healthy snacks within this range.
 For example, a 25-calorie allotment will get you a cup of air-popped popcorn, a small glass of tomato juice or a small handful of pretzels.
 If 50 calories is your magic number, you can enjoy a handful of grapes or a small serving of raw vegetables or a small piece of fruit.
 It can be helpful to have snacks pre-measured for when that first hunger pang announces itself, so you don't go running for the vending machine.

-Find lots more information about snacking properly on the next page.
+Find lots more information about snacking properly below.